AmaraLiving/php-onehydra/README.md

 // Use the standard request builder
 $httpRequestBuilder = new HttpRequestBuilder($isUat, $authToken);

-// Create a Guzzle transport
+// Create a Guzzle transport, in UAT you'll need to ignore the OneHydra SSL cert
 $guzzleClient = new Client();
 $transport = new GuzzleTransport($guzzleClient);